lothecode/MiddlewareLog-2/README.md

-# A Middleware to log time-stamps, HTTP method, and path
+# A Middleware to log time-stamps, HTTP method, path and response time
-This is a middleware to log date, time, HTTP method and url in Node.js/Express environment
+This is a middleware to log date, time, HTTP method, url, and response time in Node.js/Express environment

 ## Usage
 ### Just put this part in the app.js before routes